konovod/pasecs/README.md

 This is a ECS library for Delphi/FreePascal.

-Currently, FPC isn't supported - due to [bug](https://gitlab.com/freepascal.org/fpc/source/-/issues/40155) `Get` method don't compile, and without it it's pretty cumbersome to use.
+Currently, FPC is partially supported - due to [bug](https://gitlab.com/freepascal.org/fpc/source/-/issues/40155) `Get` method don't compile, and without it it's pretty cumbersome to use.

 Supported Delphi version: I've tested it on Delphi 11.2, should work on older versions with generics too.
 Win32 and Win64 works, Linux should work too, Android is planned.